Dynamic Structure Learning through Graph Neural Network for Forecasting Soil Moisture in Precision Agriculture

-We are given a set of $N$ locations indexed by the set $[N] = \{1,2,\cdots,N\}$ from a geographic region.
-There are $[T] = \{1,2,\cdots,T\}$ time steps.
-For each time step $t$, ground truth soil moisture values are given for a subset of locations $N_{tr}^t \subseteq [N]$.
 We use $s_i^t \in \mathbb{R}$ to denote the soil moisture at location $i$ and time step $t$.
 For each location $i$ and time step $t$, there are some $D$ input features (such as temperature, relative humidity, precipitation, NDVI, etc.) available which might be useful to predict soil moisture.
 Let us denote those feature by an attribute vector $x_i^t \in \mathbb{R}^D$, $\forall i \in [N], t \in [T]$.
 We also assume that the geographic distance between any two locations are given.
 Let us use $d_{ij}$ to denote the distance between two locations $i$ and $j$.
 Given all these information, our goal is to predict (forecast) the soil moisture at time step $T+1$ for each location $i \in [N]$, such that the forecasting model considers both past soil moisture and input feature values, and also able to learn and exploit the relation between different locations in their soil moisture values.

 In practice, retraining the model for forecasting soil moisture for every time step in future is expensive.
-So for our experiments in Section \ref{sec:exp}, we train (including validation) the models on the first \texttildelow 80\% of the time interval and predict soil moisture on the rest.
+So for our experiments in Section \ref{sec:exp}, we train (including validation) the models roughly on the first 70\% to 80\% of the time interval and predict soil moisture on the rest.